 There is, however, at least one dog that may not have been a working animal that can be documented at Fort Ticonderoga.
 Early in the 20th century, workers recovered fragments of a broken dog collar in the ruins of the fort.
 Made of brass, the collar has an iron loop that passed through a corresponding slot on the opposite side of the collar to close it against the animal’s throat.
 The collar bears an engraving indicating the dog’s owner, although the fragment does not include the entire name, which left the owner’s identity and affiliation in question for over a century.
 New research into the peacetime garrisons of Ticonderoga conducted in the winter of 2017 has finally revealed his identity.
 The engraving “DzLieut Jno De Bdz” is all that is legible on the collar, but when searched against the British Army Lists held in Ticonderoga’s archives a match was found in Lieutenant John de Birniere.
 De Birniere served in the 44th Regiment of Foot, receiving his Lieutenant’s commission on August 9, 1760.
 The collar must have been lost at the fort between January of 1764 and June of 1765.
 During that time, a detachment of the 44th Regiment garrisoned Ticonderoga as well as Fort William Augustus and Oswegatchie on the Saint Lawrence River in Northern New York and Crown Point.
 We do not know how Lieutenant de Birniere’s dog lost its collar, nor what kind of breed it was, although given the size of the collar, it was likely a rather large dog.
 Its presence suggests that at least in time of peace, some officers may have kept animals with them for companionship as well as work.

-You can see Lieutenant de Birniere’s dog’s collar on display daily in the South Barracks Exhibit Galleries.
-Your dogs are welcome to enjoy the grounds today, just remember that unlike the 18th century, they may not go inside the buildings within the fort.
+You can see Lieutenant de Birniere’s dog’s collar on display during the February 16, 2019 living history event in the Mars Education Center.
+Your dogs are welcome to enjoy the grounds with you, just remember that unlike the 18th century, they may not go inside the buildings within the fort.